Localization of scalar field on the brane-world by coupling with gravity: Introduction

-Regarding the localization of the scalar field, a focus point of our discussion, the scalar zero mode can be localized on brane of different types \cite{BajcPLB2000}.
-Specifically, in the case of the Minkowski (M$_4$) brane, the effective potential in corresponding Schr\"{o}dinger-like equation takes the forms of a series of volcanic-like effective potentials \cite{LiuZJHEP2008,LiangPLB2009,Guo1912.01396}, and the scalar zero mode can be localized on the brane while the massive scalar KK modes cannot.
-In Refs. \cite{OdaPLB2000, AntoninoPRD2009}, the authors realized the localization of the scalar zero mode in the six-dimensional braneworld models.
-Moreover, Ref. \cite{LiuZJHEP2008} showed that under a specific condition, there will be an additional localized massive mode on the Weyl thick brane.
-In the case of the de Sitter (dS$_4$) brane, the effective potentials belong to the P\"{o}schl-Teller-like effective potentials \cite{LiangDPLB2009,LiuJCAP20090203,GuoPRD201305}.
+Regarding the localization of the scalar field, a focus point of our discussion, the scalar zero mode can be localized on brane of different types \cite{BajcPLB2000}. {Specifically, in the case of the Minkowski (M$_4$) brane, many works \cite{LiangPLB2009,Guo1912.01396} have reported the existence of volcanic-like effective potential for the scalar KK modes, which leads to the localized zero mode.
+Moreover, the localization of scalar zero mode can be realized in six-dimensional brane models \cite{OdaPLB2000,AntoninoPRD2009}, and in certain case, an additional localized massive mode could exist on the Weyl thick brane \cite{LiuZJHEP2008}.} In the case of the de Sitter (dS$_4$) brane, the effective potentials belong to the P\"{o}schl-Teller-like effective potentials \cite{LiangDPLB2009,LiuJCAP20090203,GuoPRD201305}.
 These potentials lead to the localization of scalar zero modes on the brane as well as mass gaps in the mass spectra.
-In the case of the Anti-de Sitter (AdS$_4$) brane, there exist infinitely deep potential wells \cite{LiuJHEP201002, LiuPRD1101.4145}, capable of trapping an infinite number of massive scalar modes.
+In the case of the Anti-de Sitter (AdS$_4$) brane, there exist infinitely deep potential wells \cite{LiuJHEP201002,LiuPRD1101.4145}, capable of trapping an infinite number of massive scalar modes.
 However, localizing the scalar zero mode on the AdS$_4$ brane requires the fine-tuning of parameters after introducing a coupling potential \cite{LiuJHEP201002}.
+Recently, the authors in \cite{FuCEJHEP021,Chen1912.03859,FuCE2002.03606} introduced the discussion on the braneworld with codimension-$d$, which could bring about emerging images about the scalar as well as vector KK modes.